 - Shoes: Children footwear should have rubber soles and be suitable for running, climbing and jumping.
 Shoes must be close toed and close healed.
 For safety reasons, flip-flops, heels without straps or wedged heels are not allowed. - Jewelry: accessories such as earrings, rings, bracelets, necklaces, and barrettes are not permitted for CDC-aged children i.e. Kindergarten and younger. - Sleep Aids: It is prohibited for children younger than 12 months to sleep with anything in their cribs.
-If your child is over 12 months of age and has a special soft toy or blanket that he/she naps with, it may be brought to the program.
-The naptime toy or blanket will be put in the child's cubby and be made available for use during naptime.
-These items will need to be taken home for weekly laundering.
-Please ensure all personal items (i.e., book bags, books, school supplies, clothing, and blankets) are labeled with your child's full name.
+Children may not bring blankets or toys from home.
+The program will provide blankets for use during rest time.